How to get the hoops of your dreams.

 A good bike shop with an experienced wheel builder will sort you out with the perfect wheels.
 Want to run plain gauge spokes up front but double butted in the rear?
 They can do that.
 Want to run 36 hole rim in the rear and a 28 hole rim up front?
 They can do that.
 Want to mismatch brands and run Mavic rims on Hope hubs?
 They can do that.
 Want to run a slightly wider rim up front but keep it standard at the back?
 They can do that.

 You’ll pay a bit more money for a custom made handbuilt wheel but will you regret it?
-Nope.
+Probably not.